KlovyChat/KlovyChat/README.md

 - 👋 Hi, I’m Klovy1397
 - 👀 I’m interested in IT (e.t.c. programming, configuring servers)
 - 🌱 I’m currently learning in school average
 - 📫 How to reach me?
-Just mail me to contakt@klovy.pl
+Just mail me to contact@klovy.pl

 <!---